SporosDAO/sweat-token/e2e-tests/README.md

 ## Gitpod Environment

 This repo is prepared for Gitpod deployment with Synpress pre-installed and ready to run.
+Read more [here](https://github.com/mikenikles/cypress-on-gitpod).

 ## Environment variables